iwanders/H100i_tool/protocol.md

 For a consecutive file of status messages, each being 64 bytes long, concatenated together; `2024_09_26_100ms_status_reg_retrieval.txt`

-Switching to comments in the rust code.
+Switching to comments in the rust code for status.
 ```
 #pragma pattern_limit 20000000